pip-services/pip-services-docs/content/en/golang/commons/convert/double_converter.md

 - **returns**: float64 - double value or default when conversion is not supported.

 #### ToNullableDouble
-Converts value into doubles or returns null when conversion is not possible.
+Converts value into doubles or returns nil when conversion is not possible.

 > ToNullableDouble(value interface{}) *float64

 - **value**: interface{} - the value to convert.
-- **returns**: *float64 - double value or null when conversion is not supported.
+- **returns**: *float64 - double value or nil when conversion is not supported.

 ### Examples